Join the RHS today and support our charitable work

 Azaleas can be deciduous or evergreen, with mostly small, frequently fragrant, funnel-shaped flowers in spring or early summer; deciduous azaleas often have good autumn colour

-R. luteum is a bushy medium-sized deciduous shrub of open growth, with oblong leaves turning orange, purple and red in autumn.
-Very fragrant bright yellow, funnel-shaped flowers 5cm in width
+R. luteum is a bushy deciduous shrub of open growth to 4m tall, with oblong leaves turning orange, purple and red in autumn.
+Very fragrant bright yellow, funnel-shaped flowers, 5cm in width, are produced in late spring and early summer

 E Europe to Caucasus